-Wine preservation is an art that can transform a simple bottle into a real treasure.
-Whether your wine is resting in the cellar or you are looking to prolong its flavor after opening, here are our tips for respecting the potential of each vintage.
+Wine preservation is an art that can transform a simple bottle into a true treasure.
+Whether your wine is resting in your cellar or you're looking to prolong its flavor after opening, here are our tips for respecting the potential of each vintage.

-Before opening: the golden rules for your cellar
+Before opening: the golden rules for your wine cellar

 -

-Constant temperature : Ideally between 10 and 14°C, a stable temperature avoids variations which stress the wine and degrade its aromas.
+Constant temperature : Ideally between 10 and 14°C, a stable temperature avoids variations that stress the wine and degrade its aromas.

 -

 Controlled humidity : Maintain a humidity level between 50% and 80%.
-Too little humidity can dry out corks, while too much humidity promotes mold.
+Too low a humidity can dry out the corks, while too high a humidity promotes mold growth.

 -